University of Toronto Mississauga: Theatre

-The Erindale Studio Theatre is a black box theatre with an audience capacity of up to 85, depending on the stage configuration.
+The Erindale Studio Theatre is a black box theatre with an audience capacity of up to 85 people, depending on the stage configuration.
 The building itself was formerly a bus garage and science lab, but was converted into a theatre in 1993.
 It has a modern lighting and audio system, as well as a full carpentry shop, costume shop, box office and painting facilities.

 Theatre Erindale is a theatre production company at UTM for students in the joint Theatre and Drama Studies program with Sheridan College.
 The company presents a season of 5 plays in the Erindale Studio Theatre.
 These plays include classics, modern pieces and a yearly collective developed by the third year class.
 Several shows have been included in the Ontario Arts Review Top 10 List since 2005.
 The season's shows are also supported by students of the Technical Production program at Sheridan College who do placements in stage management, lighting operation, and sound operation.

 The Multimedia Studio Theatre (MiST) is a modern, flexible theatre space used as a venue for drama lectures, performances by touring companies, independent student productions, Theatre Erindale's annual Beck Festival of student-directed performances, and the UTM Drama Club's annual production.
 The Blackwood Gallery on campus has used MiST on several occasions for receptions, conferences, and art exhibits.
-The theatre is contained in the CCT building designed by Saucier + Perrotte Architectes.
+The theatre is contained in the CCT building and designed by Saucier + Perrotte Architectes.

-Blackwood Art Gallery
+The Blackwood

+The Blackwood is an art centre at the Mississauga campus which operates two main campus art exhibits: the Blackwood Gallery located in the Kaneff Centre/Innovation Complex, and the E-Gallery in the Communication, Culture and Technology Building.
+The Blackwood collects, maintains, preserves, and exhibits over 450 works of UTM's permanent collection, and exhibits student work from the Art & Art History Program at Sheridan College and the University of Toronto.
+It also maintains numerous light box art exhibits around the campus.
 Mississauga's first public art gallery was established on campus in 1969 as the Erindale College Art Gallery.
-It was renamed in 1992 as The Blackwood Gallery in honour of Canadian artist David Blackwood who was artist-in-residence at UTM from 1967 to 1971.
-The gallery collects, maintains, preserves, and exhibits over 450 works of UTM's permanent collection, and exhibits student work from the Art & Art History Program at Sheridan College and UTM.
+It was renamed in 1992 as The Blackwood Gallery in honour of Canadian artist David Blackwood who was artist-in-residence at UTM from 1967 to 1973.